-At times founders are too eager to jump to the development phase and have their startup idea a reality.
+At times founders are too eager to jump to the development phase and make their startup idea a reality.
 Although, it may not be the best practice.

 The advantage of starting offline is that you form a much stronger base.
-Theory and practicality differ like “Yanny and Laurel”, there will be surprised at each step.
+Theory and practicality differ like “Yanny and Laurel”, there will be surprises at each step.

 Step 2: Complete your research

-Diving into the actions, the first step always is to have thorough research on what to expect for the next 1 year in terms of turnover, revenue, company growth, challenges, customer acquisition, and all the other factors that matter.
+Diving into the actions, the first step is to conduct thorough research on what to expect for the next 1 year in terms of turnover, revenue, company growth, challenges, customer acquisition, and all the other factors that matter.

-Once the research is completed break your plan on a monthly basis just to keep a measure of how different can the reality be from the expectation.
+Once the research is completed break your plan every month just to keep a measure of how different can the reality be from the expectation.
 It will be huge learning and it will grow you as an Entrepreneur.
-The early days are the most important as the right practices prove to be really productive in the future stages of your startup idea.
+The early days are the most important as the right practices prove to be productive in the future stages of your startup idea.

 Step 3: Find the customers